flaskcwg/flask-docs-fa/README.md

 "Create a new branch for this commit and start a pull request" and click the "Commit changes" button to create a PR.

+### Recommended Translation software

+As explained below, translations are done using .po files.
+One good editor is [POEdit](https://poedit.net/) (not to be confused with POEditor)

 ### Translation